espocrm/documentation/docs/administration/troubleshooting.md

 ## Running rebuild from CLI

-Sometimes you need to run rebuild or clear cache from the command line interface when the application is not loading.
+Sometimes you need to run rebuild from the command line interface when the application is not loading.

 * To rebuild:
 ```bash